FunctionPoint/electron-typescript-esm-vscode/README.md

   	So not in package.json scripts.
 - All code in classes in MVC pattern.
 	So no global functions and variables.
-- Separate Electon boiler plate code from user code.
+- Separate Electron boiler plate code from user code.
 - Consistent variable and function naming and logging.
+- Implements Node (main) and browser (renderer) components.
+- Implements IPC for communicating between main and renderer components\
+  with async and sync operations.

 I borrowed a lot from these repo's for the groundwork: